homer6/tmux/README.md

 This script will create a tmux session that you can customize to your specific servers.
 Once customized, you can place in github/gitlab to share with your team (and keep in sync when there are changes).

-See the include ~/.tmux.conf for a few useful bindings.
+See the included ~/.tmux.conf for a few useful bindings.